davidmerrick/wyatt/README.md

 # Wyatt

-Service to fetch your Verizon bill every month and store it in S3.
+Lambda service triggered by a monthly CloudWatch event which fetches your Verizon bill in JSON format and stores it in S3.

+I'm writing a separate, private service which will trigger off of the S3 event and split the bill with my family.

 Named after [Ben Wyatt](https://en.wikipedia.org/wiki/Ben_Wyatt_(Parks_and_Recreation)), the auditor from "Parks and Rec" played by Adam Scott.